|Birth: ||May 13, 1850, Denmark|

 San Francisco County

-John (Johannes) had no children, however, he and his wives raised two of his nieces, Dorothea Magdalena "Dora" and Marguerite/Margarethe Louise "Margaret", after the death of their mother Fredericke (Christian pre-deceased Frieda).
+John had no children, however, he and his wives raised two of his nieces, Dorothea Magdalena "Dora" and Marguerite/Margarethe Luise "Margaret", after the death of their mother Fredericke (Christian pre-deceased Frieda).

-His mother and members of Christian's family are interred at Woodlawn Memorial Park in Colma, San Mateo County, CA. His sister, Wilhelmine, is interred just down the street from Woodlawn, in Cypress Lawn Memorial Park, with husband Adolph BEETZ and many of the family members of Wilhelmine & Adolph's nine children.
+Johannes was buried on 23 Jan 1918, in his 2nd wife's family plot [Kadel].
+He shares Plot 2, Lots 122 and 124, Grave 3, with “Marie”.
+His mother, brother, and members of Christian's family are interred across the SF Bay, at Woodlawn Memorial Park in Colma, San Mateo County, CA. Sister, Wilhelmine, is interred just down the road from Woodlawn, in Cypress Lawn Memorial Park, with husband Adolph BEETZ and many of the Beetz family members.

 Anna Henriette Dorothea O'Berg Bannick (1818 - 1889)